GregoriM04/weather-app/README.md

 - [ ] ...

 I hope to have those (and any others I might've missed) in a few weeks. :)

+By the way, you can [click here](https://gregorim04.github.io/weather-app/) to visit the live page.